susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 For example, in the case above when we forgot the `published` field, rather than creating a new migration, it would have been nice to add the field to the original migration that created the table.

 Then, we could have run `php artisan migrate:refresh` to reset and re-run all migrations.
+You could even go as far as to delete your `migrations` tables as well as all other tables and really start from scratch.

 At this point, this procedure is acceptable because you're the only one running your migrations since the project hasn't been shared with anyone.

 It's only once your project has been shared with teammates/other servers that you want to make sure even granular changes are put in new migrations rather than added to existing ones.
-If you do the latter, you run the risk that those using your codebase won't re-run the existing migration and as a result their database schemas will get out of sync.
+If you do the latter, you run the risk that someone working with your codebase won't re-run the existing migration and as a result their database schemas will get out of sync.